What are the possible benefits of MCT oil?

 Sources of MCTs

-MCT oil supplements are available in many health food stores online.
+MCT oil supplements are available in many health food stores and are available for purchase online.

 Some people prefer to consume MCTs in their diet, which may be more natural than taking supplements.
 MCTs are found in: